sandan/mentalhues.github.io/CONTRIBUTING.md

 Make sure you are familiar with [discussing changes in issues](https://guides.github.com/features/issues/) before you get started.

 We want to communicate our contributions to the community through **issues**.
-Labels help keep the different types of issues organized.
-The descriptions of lables are below.

 ### Labels
 Labels will help guide you as you decide how you want to contribute.
+Labels help keep the different types of issues organized.
 Check out the [current list of labels](https://github.com/erindcole/mentalhues/labels).
-Descriptions of Some Labels:

 ## Make a Change